Aquarium: Other factors affecting capacity

 One variable is differences between fish.
 Smaller fish consume more oxygen per gram of body weight than larger fish.
 Labyrinth fish can breathe atmospheric oxygen and do not need as much surface area (however, some of these fish are territorial, and do not appreciate crowding).
 Barbs also require more surface area than tetras of comparable size.

 Oxygen exchange at the surface is an important constraint, and thus the surface area of the aquarium matters.
 Some aquarists claim that a deeper aquarium holds no more fish than a shallower aquarium with the same surface area.
 The capacity can be improved by surface movement and water circulation such as through aeration, which not only improves oxygen exchange, but also waste decomposition rates.

 Waste density is another variable.
 Decomposition in solution consumes oxygen.
 Oxygen dissolves less readily in warmer water; this is a double-edged sword since warmer temperatures make fish more active, so they consume more oxygen.

 In addition to bioload/chemical considerations, aquarists also consider the mutual compatibility of the fish.
 For instance, predatory fish are usually not kept with small, passive species, and territorial fish are often unsuitable tankmates for shoaling species.
 Furthermore, fish tend to fare better if given tanks conducive to their size.
 That is, large fish need large tanks and small fish can do well in smaller tanks.
 Lastly, the tank can become overcrowded without being overstocked.
 In other words, the aquarium can be suitable with regard to filtration capacity, oxygen load, and water, yet still be so crowded that the inhabitants are uncomfortable.

 For planted freshwater aquariums, it is also important to maintain a balance between the duration and quality of light, the amount of plants, CO2 levels and nutrients.
-The amount of fish on the tank can also affect the nutrients levels.
+Light exposure within the tank environment can also influence nutrient concentrations.
 For a given amount of light, if there is insufficient number of plants or insufficient CO2 to support the growth of those plants, so as to consume all the nutrients in the tank, the result would be algae growth.
 While there are fishes and invertebrates that could be introduced in the tank to clean up this algae, the ideal solution would be to find the optimal balance between the above-mentioned factors.
 Supplemental CO2 can be provided, whose quantity has to be carefully regulated, as too much CO2 may harm the fishes.